pratikpanda/botbuilder-utilities-dotnet/libraries/Bot.Builder.Utilities.TemplateManager/README.md

 }
 ```

-To create a custom template manager:
+To use the custom template manager:

 ```csharp
 // To send an activity using the template manager.